seadogger-tech/seadogger-homelab/memory-bank/2025-08-16-ansible-idempotency-refactor-plan.md

 The cold start playbook will be made safer and more reliable.

-1.  **Rename:** The file will be renamed to `wipe_k3s_cluster.yml` for consistency.
+1.  **Consolidate Teardown Logic:** The `wipe_k3s_cluster` task will be removed from `main.yml` and integrated as the final stage into the `cleanup.yml` playbook.
+This creates a clear separation of concerns: `main.yml` builds, `cleanup.yml` destroys.
-2.  **Integrate Graceful Cleanup:** The playbook will now begin by executing the new three-stage cleanup process (PODs -> Prometheus -> Infrastructure).
+2.  **Integrate Graceful Cleanup:** The `wipe_k3s_cluster.yml` task will now begin by executing the new three-stage cleanup process (PODs -> Prometheus -> Infrastructure).
 This ensures a clean state before attempting to uninstall k3s.
 3.  **Isolate Destructive Operations:**
     - The `wipe_ceph_disks_on_install` variable will be **removed**.
     - A new, explicit variable, `perform_physical_disk_wipe: false`, will be introduced in `config.yml`.